myblockchain/myblockchain.github.io/contact.md

 We were going to create a contact form but that seemed like excessive effort for what isn't really a very funny joke.

-Instead, tweet us your RFPs or how you plan to use your very own private blockchain to shift some paradigms or revolutionize your side of the box.
+Instead, tweet us[^1] your RFPs or how you plan to use your very own private blockchain to shift some paradigms or revolutionize your side of the box.

 <a href="https://twitter.com/intent/tweet?screen_name=larrysalibra" class="twitter-mention-button" data-size="large" data-related="larrysalibra,leoaw">Tweet to @larrysalibra</a>